The Weekend Pitch: What You Need to Know From the Past Week

 Sign up at pitchbook.com/subscribe.

-Kevin Dowd does not own shares in any of the securities mentioned above.
+Kevin Dowd does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.